Radk6/MC-Optimization-Guide/README.md

 Q: Why isn't `version x.y.z` supported?

 A: I only maintain lists for Minecraft versions that still see active mod development.

+Q: Will these work on PojavLauncher?

+A: Maybe, maybe not.
+Try it and see.
+Pojav compatibility isn't a priority since most players are on PC.